akaliutau/ai-salad/README.md

 ## Vision

-AI-Salad is not just a LeetCode bot, and it is not just another prompt wrapper.

-It is a system for turning coding agents into their own data engine: generate, submit, observe, improve, remember, and train.
+AI-Salad is a system for turning coding agents into their own data engine: generate, submit, observe, improve, remember, and train.

 The browser provides the environment.
 Submissions provide the gradient.